Quickstart

 Liquidsoap is capable of playing audio on your speakers, but it can also send audio to a streaming server such as Icecast or Shoutcast.
 One instance of liquidsoap can stream one audio feed in many formats (and even many audio feeds in many formats!).

-You may already have an Icecast server.
-Otherwise you can install and configure your own Icecast server.
-The configuration typically consists in setting the admin and source passwords, in /etc/icecast2/icecast.xml.
-These passwords should really be changed if your server is visible from the hostile internet, unless you want people to kick your source as admins, or add their own source and steal your bandwidth.
+You may already have an Icecast server running.
+Otherwise, you can install and configure your own — the configuration typically involves setting the admin and source passwords in /etc/icecast2/icecast.xml.
+Make sure to change the default passwords if your server is publicly accessible.

 We are now going to send an audio stream, encoded as Ogg Vorbis, to an Icecast server: